Edmund Snow Carpenter: Visual media

-Personal life
+Personal life and death

-On June 14, 1946, Edmund Carpenter married a fellow student at the University of Pennsylvania, Florence Ofelia Camara, and had two children with her, sons Stephen and Rhys.
+On June 14, 1946, Carpenter married a fellow student at the University of Pennsylvania, Florence Ofelia Camara, and had two children with her; sons Stephen and Rhys.
 Their marriage united two of the earliest English and Spanish families to settle in the New World: the Camaras were a Spanish Conquistador family who settled in the Yucatán Peninsula of Mexico.
 They served under Francisco de Montejo, the Adelantado and Capitan General of Yucatán, and after that under his son, Francisco de Montejo (el Mozo), conqueror of the Yucatán.
 They divorced in the mid-1950s.

 On September 6, 1961, in Yorkville, Michigan, Carpenter married Virginia York Wilson, of Toronto, the daughter of the well-known Canadian artist Ronald York Wilson.
 This marriage produced a third son, Ian Snow Carpenter.
 This marriage also ended in divorce.

 In the late 1960s, Carpenter met Adelaide de Menil, the daughter of Dominique de Menil and John de Menil of Houston, Texas.
 Adelaide was a professional photographer who had worked for the American Museum of Natural History, and who joined Carpenter in New Guinea when he took a professorship there in 1969.
 Their collaborations and subsequent marriage lasted until his death in 2011.

+Carpenter died on July 1, 2011.
+He was 88 years old.

 Memorial service

-A memorial service for Edmund Carpenter, attended by 400 people, was held on October 29, 2011, at the LeFrak Theater of the American Museum of Natural History in New York City.
+A memorial service for Carpenter, attended by 400 people, was held on October 29, 2011, at the LeFrak Theater of the American Museum of Natural History in New York City.
 It was followed by a celebration of his life at the Metropolitan Pavilion, 125 West 18th Street.